CertiCoq/certicoq/README.md

 Installing dependencies:
 ------------------------

-  To install the compiler, you need Coq.8.6 along with the Template and ExtLib packages of G. Malecha.
-One way to get it is using opam:
+  To install the compiler, you need Coq.8.7.1 along with the Template-Coq and ExtLib packages.
+One way to get everything is using opam:

   To add the official Coq repositories, you need: